 He replied, very quietly, “No doubt.”

-I enjoyed reading Wynton’s book, Moving to Higher Ground: How Jazz Can Change Your Life.
-There is a basic truth to his message that is more convincing than most comparatively flaccid jazz education.
-He is like jazz aspirin: take two once in a while to remind yourself of the basics.
+There is a basic truth to Wynton’s message in Moving to Higher Ground: How Jazz Can Change Your Life that is more convincing than most comparatively flaccid jazz education.

 Aesthetics can’t be taught.
 Every serious artist has to find their own path; listening inside yourself is the only answer.
-After learning from minor tyrants or irritable legends, it is up to the artist to metaphorically kill them off and pursue their own aesthetics.
+After learning from minor tyrants or irritable legends, it is up to the artist to metaphorically kill them off and pursue a personal aesthetic.